The ECE Foundations Series

 Sessions are 30-minutes long - prerecorded or live via Zoom.

-All Educators receive a Certificate for their Professional Development
+All Educators within your Early Learning Centre receive a Certificate for their Professional Development

 Courses are Tax Deductible